Bachelor’s Degree: Please Contact Us.

 Students learn experientially through participation in mutually supportive relationships in group classes, in the online community discussions, in self-organizing work groups arising out of the attractions of students, faculty and staff, in the use of consensus building, asking permission, and respecting attractions as valid guides to personal choices.

 Students volunteer to play support roles and offer services that tap their skills, talents and inclinations.
 Read more about volunteer support roles.
 A student may offer any service they believe would help the organization by contacting the Executive Director (Dr. Cohen).
 Students help build web pages, manage the online community, edit text, write advanced curriculum, offer ideas for research and development, orient and guide less experienced students, and help to refine and increase the extent to which the program functions as a natural community.

 Students also learn how to make connections with others, nurture appreciation and excitement for reconnecting with nature, and invite others to learn the process, through engagement in public education and networking.
-Read more about public education.

-This challenge exam provides documentation of at least 107 academic credits, or their equivalence in work or life experience.
+Information: This challenge exam provides documentation of at least 107 academic credits, or their equivalence in work or life experience.
 The exam consists of the development of a Learning Portfolio.